Chinmaya2438/FULL-STACK-WEB-DEVELOPMENT-USING-NodeJS/Notes.md

 -> It skips all the questions and generate a package.json for you -> We can create our own command to run the file by including it in the "scripts" of package.json.We can simply write inside the "scripts" as "Your_Given_Name":"node filename.js" EXAMPLE - "start":"node hello.js"
--> Now we can run your file by the command: npm start
+-> Now we can run your file by the command: npm start -> package.json is a configuration file where we add information and dependencies of the project.